 Valentine’s Day Math Activities

-This FREE Valentine’s Day Math center is a perfect quick center for your students to complete.
+This free Valentine’s Day Math center is a perfect quick center for your students to complete.
 Equivalent fractions are always a skill that my students can use a refresher on and this center can be used all the way from 3rd grade up to 5th.
 Click here or on the image to download the free Valentine’s Day Equivalent Fraction Center.

 As much as I love using math centers, I also love some engaging (and skill based) no prep printables for homework and independent work.
 My Valentine’s Day printables are a perfect fit for my needs; they are themed and include engaging graphics that students love to color.
 Click here to see 4th grade math and 5th grade math Valentine’s Day math printables in my TpT store.

 Valentine’s Day Literacy Activities

 My students are huge fans of themed holiday reading materials, and these Valentine’s Day reading passages with activities are no exception.
 I use these to mix up our regular reading homework routine, and sometimes even as a literacy center or during guided reading groups.
 The best part about these sets is that they include three passages: one fiction text, one informational text, and one poem.
 Each text includes several text dependent printables, so one passage can be used over the course of an entire week with a different printable each day.
 This is a perfect way to sneak some more close reading practice into your reading homework.
-To see this reading resource in my TpT store, click here.
+To see this Valentine’s Day reading resource in my TpT store, click here.

 In my opinion, Valentine’s Day is the prefect time to review idioms because of all the idioms about hearts in the English language.
 This FREE set of three interactive notebook templates is perfect for themed idiom review.
 The students identify, define, and use idioms in a sentence in these templates.
 Print these on red colored paper (or pink and purple) to make them even more themed.
-Grab your free set of templates here or on the image above.
+Grab your free set of Valentine’s Day Idiom templates here or on the image below.

 Valentine’s Day is the perfect time for themed science and STEM activities.
 One of my favorites involves reading about Cupid and his bow and arrow and then having the students create their own mini bows and arrows.
 Click here to read more about this Valentine’s Day STEM activity and grab the free printables.